pragunbhutani/dbt-llm-agent/README.md

 - **OpenAI API Key**: For generating responses
 - **PostgreSQL URI**: For storing model metadata
-- **PostgreSQL Connection String**: For storing vector embeddings with pgvector
 - **DBT Project Path**: Path to your dbt project

 You can configure these settings using the `setup` command.